Apollonia (Cyrenaica): The ancient port

 The remains of the ancient port in Apollonia are extremely well preserved because they are underwater.
 The difference in sea level, indeed, was estimated to be around 3.70-3.80 m.

 The port is relatively early in date, dating from the 6th/7th Century BC, and this makes it unique as no other complete port is this old.

-Churches

-Apollonia is particularly known for its ruins of three churches (out of five originally standing) dating from the Byzantine period.
-They are located at the south, center and east of the governor's palace.
-The eastern one, dating from the 5th century, was the most important.
-The marble columns used in the nave were reused as Spolia and come originally from Euboea.

 Palace

 The Palace of the Dux was excavated by Goodchild between 1959 and 1962.
 It was last used as the Byzantine Duke's Palace and contains over 100 rooms.
 A marble inscription testifies to its use as a Roman military commander's house, however the identification of the name and status of the man who built the palace is problematic.

 Theatre

 The well-preserved Greek theatre stands facing the sea outside the old city walls.
 This monument dates to the 3rd century BC and is therefore one of the oldest sites in Apollonia.
 The structure was modified under Domitian, suggesting its use as an arena for gladiatorial fights.

 The 5th century saw the abandonment of the theatre and the re-use of the columns from the stage as spolia in the eastern basilica.
 The cavea has 28 seat levels.